 What if I don't qualify for a new credit card?

 If a balance transfer credit card isn't right for you, or you are not eligible, there are other options.
 A debt consolidation personal loan typically allows you borrow from $1,000 to $100,000 without needing to use an asset, like a car or property, as security.
 You can use the loan for any worthwhile purpose and repay the loan plus interest over an agreed term (usually one to seven years).

 The major banks have all released guidelines and support packages for people affected by the coronavirus pandemic (similar to the support offered during the recent bushfire crisis).
 Below, we have included a brief summary of what major banks are offering in relation to credit card accounts, with links to any relevant provider resources.

 Credit card support during COVID-19 pandemic

-ANZ is offering financial hardship support for all customers experiencing difficulties as a result of the coronavirus pandemic.
+As of March 2021, ANZ no longer offers financial hardship support for all customers experiencing difficulties as a result of the coronavirus pandemic.
+However, the standard help that has always been offered is still available.
 To discuss your options, call the bank's dedicated financial assistance team on 1800 315 548.